Opinion: Ten years on, Lena Dunham’s Girls is still a masterpiece

 No matter how many times I have played certain scenes and gone through the series from start to finish, it has always managed to serve me well at different stages of my life

 I was first introduced to Girls by my friend Zoe in our second year of uni.
-We huddled around her tiny TV, each with a bowl of plain pasta on our laps, as we fought with the dodgy HDMI cable that was plugged into her laptop (and kept cutting out).
+We huddled around her tiny TV, each with a bowl of plain pasta on our laps, as we fought with the dodgy HDMI cable that was plugged into her laptop (which kept glitching).
 She watched my face expectantly, waiting for my verdict.

 Little did we know just how accurate the depiction of job seeking post-higher education was.
 Nor were we fully aware of how much city life would cost.
 But we lapped it up nonetheless.

 The story switched from Marnie’s (Allison Williams) relationship woes to Hannah’s (Lena Dunham) financial struggles and emotionally abusive sex buddy, Adam (Adam Driver).
-The ever-bohemian Jessa (Jemima Kirke) then rocked up with flowing blonde locks and ridiculous tales from her travels (much like Marnie had predicted), and Shoshana (Zosia Mamet), very much the bright-eyed millennial, talked a mile a minute about how New York life would be like Sex and the City for them: “You know, you’re funny because you’re definitely a Carrie, with like, some Samantha aspects, and Charlotte hair.
+The ever-bohemian Jessa (Jemima Kirke) rocked up with flowing blonde locks and ridiculous tales from her travels (much like Marnie had predicted), and Shoshanna (Zosia Mamet), very much the bright-eyed millennial, talked a mile a minute about how New York life would be like Sex and the City for them: “You know, you’re funny because you’re definitely a Carrie, with like, some Samantha aspects, and Charlotte hair.
 That’s like a really good combination.”

-Indeed, there was a lot to love and dissect in this first episode – not least its frank portrayal of modern love, sex and female friendships.
+Indeed, there was a lot to love and dissect in this first episode – not least its frank portrayal of modern relationships, sex and female friendships.
 But for me, it was a scene at the end of episode three that really grabbed my attention.

-As avid fans will recall, Hannah is sitting on her bed drafting various tweets, as a slow ballad plays out.
-She then switches tracks and in comes the electro beat of Robyn’s ‘Dancing on My Own’ – a song that is infectious to all those who listen to it.
+As avid fans will recall, Hannah is sitting on her bed drafting various tweets as a slow ballad plays out.
+She then switches tracks, and in comes the electro beat of Robyn’s ‘Dancing on My Own’.
 Before long, Hannah starts bobbing her head from side to side and moving her hips.
 The scene then cuts to Marnie, who is walking up the stairs to their apartment.
 On entering the flat, she sees Hannah dancing in her bedroom, before she kicks off her heels and joins her.
 From this magical moment on, I was all in; a fully-fledged Girls fan.

-Over the past 10 years since the pilot aired on HBO, I have revisited the series time and again (the most recent binge being during lockdown).
-No matter how many times I have played certain scenes and gone through the series from start to finish, it has always managed to serve me well at different stages of my life.
-As I mentioned above, it offered a warning about working life when I first discovered it.
-Then, once I had graduated, it felt like a comfort blanket, a fictional friend telling me “you’re not alone”.
+In the 10 years since the pilot aired on HBO, I have revisited the series time and again (the most recent binge being during lockdown).
+No matter how many times I have played certain scenes and gone through the series, it always managed to serve me well at different stages of my life.
+It offered warnings on working life when I first discovered it; once I had graduated, it felt like a comfort blanket, a fictional friend telling me “you’re not alone”.

 Later on, I saw many elements of my own messed-up relationships in those on screen – particularly Hannah’s dynamic with Adam.
 It was hard to walk away from someone like that, who I knew did not respect or love me, but would show just the smallest bit of affection at the right time and draw me back in again.
 Then, during the pandemic, the incessant fear that my female friendships would deteriorate was brought to life in the show’s final episodes.